-- E. Blayo gave several outreach talks, in particular for middle school and high school students, and for more general audiences. - Ch.
-Kazantsev and E. Blayo are strongly involved in the creation of "La Grange des maths", a science popularization center that will be located in Varces (south of Grenoble), which will offer a huge variety of mathematical hands-on exhibits.
-See http://www.la-grange-des-maths.fr/
+• C. Kazantsev and E. Blayo are strongly involved in the creation of "La Grange des maths", a science popularization center that will be located in Varces (south of Grenoble), which will offer a huge variety of mathematical hands-on exhibits.
+See www.la-grange-des-maths.fr